developer-guy/falco-the-kubernetes-response-engine-using-openfaas-functions/README.md

 ![falco_alerts](.res/falco_alerts.png)

-The next thing that we need to do this, we should create an alert at _Warning_ level, in order to that, we need to create a Pod based on the alpine image, and we should connect to it, and access some important folders like _/etc/shadow_.
-Once we do this, we should notice that our Pod gets killed by the _delete-pod-fn_ function.
+The next thing that you need to do this, you should create an alert at _Warning_ level, in order to that, you need to create a Pod based on the alpine image, and you should connect to it, and access some important folders like _/etc/shadow_.
+Once this is done, you should notice that the Pod gets killed by the _delete-pod-fn_ function.

 Let's test it with creating a Pod.